dmkravtsov/real_estate_chatbot/README.md

 ## Features

 - **Data Analysis**: Analyzes real estate data to determine the most profitable investment opportunities.
-- **FAQ Handling**: Answers frequently asked questions using a pre-defined FAQ dataset.
+- **FAQ Handling**: Answers frequently asked questions using a pre-defined FAQ dataset with vector search.
 - **Support Requests**: Detects and logs support requests for further assistance.
 - **Interactive Chat**: Engages users in a conversational manner to address their queries.
 - **Contextual Understanding**: Maintains context across multiple interactions to provide relevant responses.
+- **Graph Plotting**: Generates distribution and dependency graphs based on user queries.
+- **Robust Answer Generation**: Utilizes an agent and CSV file with data to answer various types of questions.

 ## Project Structure
 <pre>